 4. Keep the water bowl full

 It seems like an easy one to remember, but how often do we forget to drink water?
 Always provide fresh cold water that is accessible for your pet.
-Additionally, the use of cold ice cubes in the bowl can keep the water extra cool.

 The use of a collapsible bowl, filtered water bottle, and a misting portable fan are wonderful options to keep your pet cool.
 These items are easy to keep in a backpack and store so you have at your disposable at any time.

 Trupanion staff veterinarian, Sarah Nold, DVM recommends “one oz of water per pound of body weight” for how much water a pet should be drinking per day.

 Keep your pet hydrated this summer: beat the heat and enjoy your summer

 Dehydration, heat stroke, and heat exhaustion are just a few conditions that can occur when a pet does not stay hydrated.
 Always consult with your veterinarian when choosing an exercise regime and seek care if needed.